filterpaper/qmk_userspace/readme.md

     return true;
 }
 ```
-To prevent the override from disabling quick access to layer keys, the previous keycode is stored and evaluated for preceding layer tap.
+To prevent the function from disabling quick access to layer keys, the previous keycode is stored and evaluated for preceding layer tap.
 This configuration also uses the `keyrecord->keycode` container, which requires the `COMBO_ENABLE` feature to be enabled.
 > *The output experience will be similar to ZMK's quick tap behaviour with the [global-quick-tap](https://zmk.dev/docs/behaviors/hold-tap#global-quick-tap) setting enabled.*

-## Delay modifier hold
+## Hold delay
 If the "[Instant Tap](#instant-tap)" configuration is too aggressive, a gentler approach is to delay the activation of modifiers while typing quickly.
 To do this, a tap timer is set up in the `process_record_user` function to record the time of each key press:
 ```c
 static fast_timer_t tap_timer = 0;